 WRITE DOWN YOUR SHORT TERM AND LONG TERM GOALS

-Seek your validation from you short and long term goals.
+Seek your validation from your short and long-term goals.
 Examples include:

 - producing one AMAZING piece per year

 - producing smaller or less involved work that costs less

 - having your work published in books and magazines,

 - learning how to update your own website,

 - developing your Photoshop skills,

 - participating in a show,

 - organizing a show of your fellow artists,

 - making new opportunities for yourself and others (like a Critique Group),